about ok you

 youth leaders

-Do you want to start an OK You group for your friends or classmates?
+Do you want to start an OK group for your friends or classmates?
 You can do it!
 Start by reading over our workshop guide, or just pick out a few projects to try with your group.
 If you have any questions, reach out to us at hello@okyou.org.
-We would be happy to help you get your group started, and we’d love to send you some of our stickers!
+We would be happy to help you get your group started, and we’d love to send you some stickers!

 Are you a high school student in the Portland-Metro/Vancouver area?
 Check out our Inner Peace Corps youth leadership program — it’s a free, fun way to use your creativity to create more OKness in the world!